Your cart is empty

 The combava (Mauritius Papeda) is also known as combawa.
 It is a citrus fruit with an appearance similar to bergamot and lime, with a bumpy rind and a diameter between 4 and 6 mm.
-The fruit is native to Sumbawa Island (an Indonesian island east of Bali in the Moluccan Sea) and grows on a tree with small leaves and thorny branches bearing the same name.
+This fruit, which originates from Sumbawa Island (an Indonesian island east of Bali in the Moluccan Sea), grows on a tree with small leaves and thorny branches bearing the same name.

 On the taste side, combava has a slightly more acidic flavour than lime.
 You can eat its leaves and zest.
-The flesh of combava, for its part, is little used.
-However, it can be used to add a touch of acidity to dishes.
+As for the combava flesh, it is little used.
+However, it can be used to bring a touch of acidity to dishes.

 Did you know that?
-Combava : A star condiment in Creole and Asian cuisine, combava was a citrus fruit that was still unknown in Europe about ten years ago.
-Since then, great names such as the Briton, Jamie Oliver, have begun to work on it and to introduce it to the general public.
+Combava : A star condiment in Creole and Asian cuisine, combava was a citrus fruit that was still unknown in Europe a decade ago.
+Since then, great greats like the Briton, Jamie Oliver, have started to work on it and to introduce it to the general public.

 The combava is a citrus fruit cultivated in Southeast Asia (Thailand, India...), but also on the island of Reunion and Madagascar.
 The harvest period is in March and April, when the fruit still has a dark green colour.

-David Vanille's choice: I wanted you to discover the tangy and bitter taste of the combava from Madagascar.
+David Vanille's choice: I wanted to introduce you to the tangy and bitter taste of the combava from Madagascar.
 Still too little used, it nevertheless brings a contemporary touch to our traditional recipes.
 This combava powder will seduce you with its intense taste.

 The combava is one of the little lemons less known than the yellow lemon.
-It belongs to the rutaceae family as well as :
+It belongs to the rutaceae family as well as the rutaceae family: